ebouchut/ebouchut.github.io/docs/blog/posts/2021-07-14-git_checkout_dash.md

 - navigate
 thumbnailImage: /images/git_checkout_dash.png
 ---

+# Go to the previous branch with git checkout

 You are used to use `cd` in the shell (*bash*, *zsh*) to change folder then `cd -` to go back to the folder you were previously in.